 This Standard applies to the description and explanation of nutrition information in nutrition labels of prepackaged foods, but not applicable to nutrition labeling of health food and prepackaged foods for special dietary use.

 2. Important standards for prepackaged foods subject to special requirements

-3. Documents required for custom clearances of prepackaged foods
+3. Label filing for imported prepackaged foods

 4. Documentation requirements for nutritional information labeling